 At Coghlan, if your orders are in by 2pm, we’ll get them shipped to your customers.
 That generally means one less day for them to have to wait for their online goodies.

-Once you make your choice, you’ll likely be assigned a 3PL coordinator to work with you and your business to understand what’s required.
+Once you make your choice, you’ll likely be assigned a third-party logistics or 3PL coordinator to work with you and your business to understand what’s required.

 - Are you looking for storage facilities in addition to shipping

 - What kind of packaging experience are you wanting to deliver your customers

 - Do you need parcel tracking